 How It Works

-Robert and Carol treasure the financial help they’ve been able to give their children and the Met over the years.
+Robert and Carol treasure the financial help they have been able to give their children and the Met over the years.
 The couple recently updated their will to leave stocks and real estate to their kids.
 They left the Met a $100,000 IRA to be transferred following their lifetime.
 Because the Met is tax-exempt, all $100,000 will help support our productions and programs in the years to come.

 If Robert and Carol had left the IRA to their children, approximately $24,000* would have gone to pay federal income taxes—leaving only $76,000 for their family’s use.
 Robert and Carol are happy knowing they are making the most of their hard-earned money thanks to their updated estate plan.